Proloricaria lentiginosa

-Proloricaria lentiginosa is a species of catfish of the family Loricariidae.
-It is endemic to the upper Paraná River basin in Brazil.
-It reaches 51.4 cm in standard length and is believed to be a facultative air-breather.
+Proloricaria lentiginosa is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to the upper Paraná River basin in Brazil.
+It reaches a standard length of 51.4 cm and is believed to be a facultative air-breather.
 The species was described by Dutch ichthyologist Isaäc J. H. Isbrücker in 1979.
+This taxon has been considered to be a junior synonym of P. prolixa but molecular studies have validated its status as a separate species.